apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 The blue dots represent the error of a single group from the top 500 groups.
 Not all of the top 500 groups are shown on the graph as number of them had true cardinalities of less than 256.
 Also many of the dots represent multiple groups since groups with the same Count and the same true cardinality will result in the same exact computed error, thus plotted at the same exact point.

 The red line is the contour of the quantile(0.84) points of the error distribution at each point along the X-axis.
 This quantile contour would be equivalent to the +1 standard deviation from the mean of a Gaussian distribution.
-But since these are quantile measurements of the actual error distribution there is no assuption whatsoever that the error distribution is Gaussian.
+But since these are quantile measurements of the actual error distribution there is no assumption whatsoever that the error distribution is Gaussian.
 It is just a convenient reference contour.
 Similarly the black line is the contour of the quantile(0.159), which corresponds to the -1 standard deviation from the mean.
 Between these two contours would represent 68% of the distribution (or 68% confidence), which is equivalent to saying within +/- 1 standard deviation of the mean (if it were Gaussian).
 The green line is the contour of the medians (quantile(0.5)).

 The following table is the list of the top 10 results from just one of the trials.
 The Group class was extended to include more columns at the end which were useful for this study.
 (This was easy to do and does not require any special access.)